 Why do we process personal information?

-We process your personal information to communicate with you for the following purposes:
+We process your personal information for the following purposes:

 - receiving and processing donations and maintaining donor relationships;